Arena Football '95: Gameplay

 Gameplay screenshot from one of the released beta builds, showcasing a match between the Miami Hooters and the Albany Firebirds.

 Arena Football '95 is an eight-man indoor football game that is played from a behind-the-player perspective in a three-dimensional environment with digitized sprites.
-In the unfinished release, most of the sports' rules are present but players cannon make extra point kicks, penalties are also not present, in addition to the lack of field goal kicks, among other missing options while the gameplay is very prone to glitches and game-crashing bugs.
+In the unfinished release, most of the sports' rules are present but players cannot make extra point kicks, penalties are also not present, in addition to the lack of field goal kicks, among other missing options while the gameplay is very prone to glitches and game-crashing bugs.
 At the main title screen, players can jump right into a quick exhibition game, a demonstration exhibition game or manually set-up the match.
 Besides the already mentioned mode, the game offers both season and playoffs game modes as well.
 On the options menu, players can changes settings such as the camera system, timing, etc. Progress and setting changes are kept manually via the cartridge's internal EEPROM by pausing the game during a match.
 In addition, the game supports up to eight players with two Team Tap adapters.

 Each of the teams present in the game are officially based on those from the 1995 Arena Football League season and among them are: Albany Firebirds, Arizona Rattlers, Charlotte Rage, Connecticut Coyotes, Iowa Barnstormers, Las Vegas Sting, Memphis Pharaohs, Miami Hooters, Milwaukee Mustangs, Orlando Predators, San Jose SaberCats, St. Louis Stampede and Tampa Bay Storm, with each team having their own respective colors for identification though they are altered during matches due to the game's unfinished nature, making it difficult to determine which team is which as a result.
 Before the start of each match, players have to choose between three types of gameplay controls: "Computer" (the default mode when controllers are not used), "Player" (which let players make the plays) or "Coach" (which let players to call the plays) and after this, a coin flipping screen is shown in order to determine which team starts the match.
 During gameplay, players not controlled by a CPU opponent have a yellow circle below them, which represents the home team while a red circle represents the visitor team, however, the player's circle changes from the former color to the latter by pressing C to switch between team members because of the unfinished nature of the title.